amerand/PMOIRED/README.md

 ### Use [`pmrd.py`](pmrd.py) script

-The simplest way to use PMOIRED on MacOS / Linux, with python3 and git installed.
+The simplest way to use PMOIRED on MacOS / Linux, with python3 and git installed (requires about 1G of disk space):

 ```
 wget https://raw.githubusercontent.com/amerand/PMOIRED/refs/heads/master/pmrd.py